Campus Improvement Plan

 2023-24: 60% Met RW; 46% Met Mathematics; 42% Met Both (Baseline Year)

-Strategy's Expected Result/Impact: Increase percent of students who are "On-Track" in reading and math as measured on MAP.
+Strategy's Expected Result/Impact: Increase percent of students who are "On-Track" in reading and math as measured on MAP and or PSAs.

 Goals